Frequently Asked Questions / FAQ

 What Does In-Home Care mean?

-Most seniors prefer to stay in their homes despite suffering from age-related conditions.
-While there are countless benefits to allowing them to stay in a place they love, if they have any underlying conditions, living alone may be difficult and unsafe.
+Most seniors & those who are disabled prefer to stay in their own homes despite suffering from age-related or debilitating conditions.
 In-Home Care for the most part is non-medical care that's offered in the client's home.
 It involves general custodial care for the aged as well as assistance with normal daily activities like grooming & hygiene, nutritional eating, household tasks, mobility.
 Ideally, the care provides cognitive stimulation, companionship, and socialization to the client, as well.
-This latter portion can be overlooked in traditional care-giving.
-In-home care services that provide companionship and cognitive stimulation can help manage & even potentially slow memory decline.

 Which Are the Main In-Home Care Service Options?

-In-home care comes is highly personalized because each elderly or disabled person has widely different needs.
+In-home care is highly personalized because each elderly or disabled person has different specific needs.
 Generally, the services can be broken down into the following options:

 1. Companion Care Services.
-Providers in this category offer company to the aged.
-It is a suitable option if the elderly adult lives alone or lives in an elderly care facility with insufficient number of caregivers.
+Providers in this category offer company to those that are housebound.
 They can largely take care of themselves.

 2. Personal Care Assistance.
 Caregivers in this category assist in all daily activities such as hygiene, transportation, bookkeeping, meal preparation, and basic home assistance.

 3. Home Healthcare.
-Providers in this category are trained to provide necessary therapy and medical care to their clients.
+Caregivers in this category are trained to provide necessary therapy and medical care to our clients.
+Usually this is a Certified Nursing Assistant, or CNA.

 How much does In-Home Care cost?